sttk/cliargs-java/README.md

 ## Native build

 This library supports native build with GraalVM.
-However, since it utilizes reflection for the option store object passed to `CliArgs#parseFor`, the reflection configurations for the class of this object need to be specified in `reflect-config.json`.
+However, since it utilizes reflection for the option store object passed to `Cmd#parseFor`, the reflection configurations for the class of this object need to be specified in `reflect-config.json`.
 The configuration are as follows:

 ```json
 [